 The benefits of Proxmox tape based storage are:

-- Support for linear Tape-Open generation 5 (LTO-5) and later, including hardware encryption.
+- Support for linear Tape-Open generation 5 (LTO-5) and later (with best-effort support for LTO-4), including hardware encryption.

 - Flexible retention policies: always recycle tapes, never recycle tapes, recycle tapes after a particular calendar event, etc.